jimmoffitt/SnowBotDev/docs/tutorial.md

 We'll split the event management discussion into three parts:

-+ Handling webhook events - Processing incoming Accunt Activity API webhook events.
++ Handling webhook events - Processing incoming Account Activity API webhook events.
-+ Managing Quick Replies - Serving user content with Direct Messages API.
++ Managing Quick Replies - Serving user content with Direct Message API.
 + Bot commands - The SnowBot was designed to work mainly with specific commands.

 ### Handing webhook events <a id="managing-webhooks" class="tall">&nbsp;</a>

 The ```EventManager``` class is implemented in ```SnowBotDev/app/helpers/event_manager.rb```.
 The ```handle_event``` method examines the incoming (Direct Message) event and determines whether it is a Quick Reply response or a bot command.